East Traux Road

 509-283-2414

-Fairfield cemetery is located on Truax Road, 2 miles east of the town of Fairfield WA.
+Fairfield Cemetery is located on Truax Road, 2 miles southeast of Fairfield.

 ©2024 Civil War Veterans Buried In Washington State • All Rights Reserved.